Moneybox vs Moneyfarm: Which should you invest with?

 Moneybox vs Moneyfarm - products

-As a platform with both savings and investing products, Moneybox has a more comprehensive range than Moneyfarm, with 5 savings accounts, including a cash Lifetime ISA, as well as a stocks and shares ISA, GIA, LISA and SIPP.
-Moneyfarm has a more modest offering, with an ISA, GIA, Junior ISA and SIPP.
+As a platform with both savings and investing products, Moneybox has a more comprehensive range than Moneyfarm, with 5 savings accounts, including a cash ISA, cash Lifetime ISA, as well as a stocks and shares ISA, GIA, LISA and SIPP.
+Moneyfarm, however, does have a wider range of investment options, allowing investors to choose a managed or fixed allocation portfolio as well as a choice of ethical portfolios.
+Investors can also invest in specific themes via its thematic investment option, choose a wide range of individual shares and even opt for a liquidity plus portfolio aimed at those with a short-term investment horizon or low attitude to risk.
+Those opting for Moneyfamr can invest via an ISA, GIA, Junior ISA and SIPP.

 Moneybox vs Moneyfarm - portfolios

 While Moneybox has greater product choice than Moneyfarm, it has a more pared-back range of portfolios, with 3 risk-rated options: Cautious, Balanced and Adventurous.
-It does, however, have the option for investors to create their own portfolios from a range of funds, which may be attractive for those with some prior investing experience.
 By contrast, Moneyfarm has 7 risk-rated portfolios in both its fully managed and fixed allocation range.

 Moneybox vs Moneyfarm - ethical portfolios